Test in a live environment

-In this article we will use IronPDF for .NET, a C# PDF library to read PDF file.
+This article will use IronPDF for .NET, a C# PDF library to read PDF files.

 This article explores the world of efficient PDF processing in C# using IronPDF, showcasing its versatility and value as an essential tool for developers in their software development journey.

-Prior to diving into the coding aspect, let's commence by setting up a fresh Visual Studio C# Console application project.
-This project will serve as our dedicated workspace for both development and practical examples.
+Before diving into the coding aspect, let's commence by setting up a fresh Visual Studio C# Console Application project.
+This project will serve as a dedicated workspace for both development and practical examples.

 With your project now firmly established, the next critical step involves the installation of IronPDF.

 IronPDF offers a multitude of options for downloading and installing the PDF library.
-For the sake of this guide, we will focus on the installation of IronPDF using the NuGet package manager, a proficient and widely adopted method.
+For the sake of this guide, the focus will be on the installation of IronPDF using the NuGet Package Manager, a proficient and widely adopted method.

 You also have access to the option of directly acquiring the package from the NuGet website link.

-In this section we will see how you can open and read complete PDF files using C# programming language with the help of IronPDF.
+This section will show how you can open and read complete PDF files using C# programming language with the help of IronPDF.

 using IronPdf;